magic5644/codeLineCounter/README.md

 ## Generated Files

-The program generates a CSV file named `<solutionnazme>-CodeMetrics.csv` containing the following metrics:
+The program generates a CSV file named `<SolutionName>-CodeMetrics.csv` containing the following metrics:

 - `Project`: Project name.
 - `ProjectPath`: Relative path of the project.